iechor/docs/content/billing/core-billing/cycle.md

 ---
 title: Change your billing cycle
-description: Learn to change your billing cycle for your Docker subscription
+description: Learn to change your billing cycle for your iEchor subscription
 keywords: billing, cycle, payments, subscription
 aliases:
 - /billing/cycle/